lechugaa/dend-p4/README.md

 The first step in the ETL process consists in ingesting at scale the `json` into a Spark cluster and then processing the data into the five analytics tables described above.

-Once the data is processed, it writen as parquet files in an S3 bucket specified by the user in the `dl.cfg` file (see Setup section).
+Once the data is processed, it writen in parquet format in an S3 bucket specified by the user in the `dl.cfg` file (see Setup section).

 ## Setup